remirror/remirror/.changeset/wet-elephants-lick.md

 '@remirror/extension-list': patch
 ---

-Keep the content in its origin list item when splitting a closed item.
+When splitting a closed item, keep its content in the origin list item.